jvasile/app-skel/README.md

 I have a private branch with some ansible stuff to support all this.
 Not ready to push yet.

 Python+flask is implemented in a separate repo.
-I'll add it hear soonish.
+I'll add it here soonish.

 ## Setup